BobbieGoede/nuxt-module-utils/README.md

 Get module options from a given Nuxt layer.

 This takes into account both inline module options specified in the `modules` array and options specified in the layer's config under a specific key.
-It returns the merged options if both are configured, or the first available option.
+It returns the merged options (keyed config taking precedence) if both are configured, or the first available option.

 ```ts
 // src/module.ts